The Perfection: Plot

 Charlotte Willmore is a talented young cellist who left Bachoff, a prestigious music school in Boston, to care for her terminally ill mother.
 Following her mother's death, Charlotte reaches out to Anton, the head of Bachoff, who invites her to Shanghai in hopes of selecting a new student.
 Charlotte befriends Elizabeth “Lizzie” Wells, Anton's star pupil and her replacement.
 After a night of clubbing, they return to Lizzie's hotel room and have sex.

 The next morning, Charlotte offers the hungover Lizzie some ibuprofen, which she takes with alcohol, and the two go on a trip through rural China.
 Boarding a bus after a street food meal, Lizzie feels sick and takes more of Charlotte's ibuprofen.
 Lizzie later throws up maggots and panics, frightening the other passengers until the driver kicks her and Charlotte from the bus.
 Increasingly ill and paranoid, Lizzie hallucinates bugs bursting out of her skin.
-Charlotte offers her a meat cleaver, and Lizzie hacks off her right hand.
+Charlotte offers her a meat cleaver, and Lizzie hacks off her own right hand.
 It is revealed that Charlotte drugged Lizzie with her late mother's medication, which induces nausea and hallucinations as well as stealing the meat cleaver and manipulating Lizzie into amputating herself.

 Three weeks later, Anton and his wife, Paloma, give their new student from China, Zhang Li, a tour of Bachoff and the "Chapel," an acoustically perfect room where the academy's best students perform.
 That night, Lizzie arrives unexpectedly, her right hand missing.
 She explains her recollection of events to Anton and Paloma, and that she was discovered unconscious on the side of the road with a makeshift tourniquet keeping her alive.
 Lizzie is adamant that Charlotte orchestrated the incident out of jealousy.
 Anton, initially sympathetic, turns cold and expels Lizzie from the academy.